chinchang/cta.js/README.md

 * `options` - A map of additional options to control the animation behaviour.
 	* `duration` - Duration (in seconds) of animation.
 Default is `0.3` seconds.
 	* `targetShowDuration` - Duration (in seconds) of `targetElement` to become visible, if hidden initially.
 The library will automatically try to figure this out from the element's computed styles.
 Default is `0` seconds.
+	* `extraTransitionDuration` - Extra duration (in seconds) of `targetElement` to provide visual continuity between the animation and the rendering of the `targetElement`.
+Default is `1` second.
 	* `relativeToWindow` - Set to true if your target element is fixed positioned in the window.
 Default is relative to document (works good with normal elements).
 * `callback` - Optional callback to execute after animation completes.